 Another view of the Brener corner store in Arbuckle’s Fatty’s Tintype Tangle (1915), and a matching 1923 aerial view of the corner and neighboring Norbig Studio, its sole stage at left.

 Marc reports the Rolin film company rented the Norbig Studio and laboratory in 1916, a relation, as seen here, that continued for the 1918 production Hey There, a Lloyd “Glass Character” comedy.
 Hey There chronicles Harold’s efforts to sneak into a movie studio to return a lost letter to Bebe Daniels.
 Above, matching views of the Norbig office doorway from the movie (left), and a detail from the broad circa 1925 Norbig photo further above, with “STUDIO RENTALS” painted below the window.
 [UPDATE: Eagle-eyed reader Mike Forster noticed a telling detail, the sign to the right of the door for “HARRY K – eaton PRODUC – tions.”
-Buster’s brother Harry had a small production company, listed in the 1925 and 1930 city directories at 1751 Glendale Blvd., the alternate street name for Allesandro.]
+This is likely the former Universal silent comedian Harry Keaton (later Keatan) who also made films for L-KO and Century, formed his own small production companies, and was much later involved with low budget films in the 1940s-50s.
+The 1925 and 1930 city directories contain listings for Harry Keaton Productions at 1751 Glendale Blvd., the alternate street name for Allesandro.
+Buster Keaton’s younger brother was also named Harry, but seems the unlikely candidate represented by this small production company sign.]

 During one sneak attempt Harold fashions a mustache disguise with his bow tie.
 Reversing the view (center), the distinctive single window and porch stairs of the home across the street from the front office clearly match the window reflection.
 Marc Wanamaker – Bison Archives.